NateFix/100-days-of-code/log.md

 **Thoughts:**  Really enjoying JS30 tutorials but hugely overwhelmed (and equally inspired) by all the new stuff.
 Staying focussed on the fundamentals.

+### Day 6 (...and Day 7): January 9th/10th, 2017
+#####

+**Today's Progress**:  Another late night turned into early morning session.
+Completed Javascript 30 Day 6 - Ajax Type Ahead.
+Really useful tutorial.
+First review of regular expressions since Free Code Camp exercises some months back.

+**Thoughts:** Need to make an earlier start, past 2 days have been late night/early a.m and shorter sessions than I would like.
+It is my kids school holidays though so...